Dikshakhade/Dikshakhade/README.md

 # My-Profile
 * Hi..
 There 💁‍♀️
-* 👩‍💻Im looking for oppourtunites in MERN stack development
+* 👩‍💻Im looking for oppourtunites in Frontend development
 * 💁‍♀️Im dedicated in improving skills through hands-on learning and development work

 ## About Myself👩‍💻